wez/wezterm/docs/install/macos.markdown

 [:simple-apple: Download for macOS :material-tray-arrow-down:]({{ macos_zip_stable }}){ .md-button }
 [:simple-apple: Nightly for macOS :material-tray-arrow-down:]({{ macos_zip_nightly }}){ .md-button }

-1. Download <a href="{{ macos_zip_stable }}">Release</a>
+1. Download <a href="{{ macos_zip_stable }}">Release</a>.
-2. Extract the zipfile and drag the `WezTerm.app` bundle to your `Applications` folder
+2. Extract the zipfile and drag the `WezTerm.app` bundle to your `Applications` folder.
-3. First time around, you may need to right click and select `Open` to allow launching the application that your just downloaded from the internet.
+3. First time around, you may need to right click and select `Open` to allow launching the application that you've just downloaded from the internet.
-3. Subsequently, a simple double-click will launch the UI
+3. Subsequently, a simple double-click will launch the UI.
 4. To use wezterm binary from a terminal emulator, like `wezterm ls-fonts` you'll need to add the location to the wezterm binary folder that exists _inside_ the WezTerm.app, to your environment's $PATH value.
 For example, to add it to your `~/.zshrc` file, and assuming your WezTerm.app was installed to `/Applications`, add:
 ```sh
 PATH="$PATH:/Applications/WezTerm.app/Contents/MacOS"